datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 This source only does usage statistics.
 To get the tables, views, and schemas in your BigQuery project, use the `bigquery` source described above.

 :::

+## Questions

+If you've got any questions on configuring this source, feel free to ping us on [our Slack](https://slack.datahubproject.io/)!